 News & Events

-2016 Westford Culture Council (WCC) grant application cycle is now open.
-Application must be postmark by October 15th 2015.
+2017 Westford Culture Council (WCC) grant application cycle will be opened on September 1st 2016.
+Application must be postmarked by October 15th 2016.

 - Applications can be downloaded from the Forms tab above.